-Alligator Gar, also known as Gemfish, is found in deep river bends, lakes, bayous and backwaters of Mississippi, Florida, Texas, Arkansas, and Oklahoma.
-The best methods for catching Alligator Gar in bowfishing, rod-and-rell, juglines, limblines and trotlines.
-Alligator Gar bait includes common carp, smallmouth buffalo, gizzard shad, and mullet and shiners rigged on a treble hook tied 6 inches below a bobber.
+Alligator Gar, sometimes referred to as “gator gar”, are found in deep river bends, lakes, bayous and backwaters of Mississippi, Florida, Texas, Arkansas, and Oklahoma.
+The best methods for catching Alligator Gar include bottom fishing, bowfishing, bait casting, juglines, limblines and trotlines.
+Alligator Gar bait includes common carp, smallmouth buffalo, gizzard shad, and mullet and shiners using a size 3/0 or 4/0 j-hook, treble hook or circle hook.

 How to identify an Alligator Gar

-The alligator gar is easily distinguished from other gars by its broad snout, two rows of upper teeth, and large size.
+The alligator gar is a prehistoric-looking fish easily distinguished from other gars by its broad long snout, two rows of upper teeth, and large size.
 Most gars have only one row of upper teeth.
 In most other aspects, the alligator gar is similar in appearance to other gars.
 Alligator gars have a long body, long snout, and toothy smile.

 Where to catch Alligator Gar

-The alligator gar is commonly found in bays, larger rivers, and coastal waters.
 Their range extends from the western Florida panhandle along the Gulf of Veracruz, Mexico, and north to the Mississippi River.
 Alligator gar can also be found as far north as the Ohio and Missouri rivers.
 A few sightings of alligator gar have been reported in Lake Nicaragua and the Sapoa River.
 The best fishing for alligator gar occurs in Texas, Arkansas, Oklahoma, Florida, and Mississippi.

 - Gradual Shores